The key to success in any endeavour is measurement.

 When it comes to digital marketing, this truism barely needs stating.
 No marketer in his or her right mind would walk into the CMO's office without a set of precise measures indicating the success (or failure!) of last month's new campaign.

-Smart marketers everywhere are taking a step forward in adopting online community as a way of developing new business.
-But in a space where “digital community” is a novelty at best — and a species of digital voodoo at worse — fledgling community marketers are unsure how to measure their efforts.
+Smart marketers everywhere are taking a step forward in adopting online community forums as a way of developing new business.
+But in a space where “digital community” is a novelty at best — and a species of digital voodoo at worse — fledgling community marketers are unsure of best practices when it comes to community management KPIs.

 As I’m sure we all know, a key performance indicator (KPI) is a precise, quantifiable measure that a company uses to gauge its performance in a given activity.

 An important KPI for a community forum, for example, would be ‘Time on Page (TOP)’.
-If there are hundreds of discussions, an user who browses through each page a few seconds per page compared to the community average of 3 minutes might suggest that you're either targeting the wrong market or the content is not relevant.
+If there are hundreds of discussions, a user who browses through each page for just a few seconds compared to the community average of 3 minutes might suggest that you're either targeting the wrong market or the content is not relevant.

 As you can see, each of these explanations points in an entirely different direction.
 Moreover, the TOP metric itself tells me nothing about what (if any) action my reader has taken in response to reading community content.
 To gauge the overall ‘success’ of your forum, then, I have to bring other KPIs into the picture (session duration, clicks, heat mapping, etc.).